deiluca/cerebral_organoid_quant_mri/README.md

 # Cerebral organoid quantification in MRI

-This repository reproduces the results from the paper MRI

 This repository quantifies cerebral organoids in MRI.
 It especially implements three tasks:
-- organoid segmentation
+- Organoid segmentation
-- global cyst classification
+- Global cyst classification
-- local cyst segmentation
+- Local cyst segmentation

+These tasks are presented in the paper Cerebral organoid quantification in MRI.

 For the implementation of the 3D U-Net, the full credit goes to Adrian Wolny (https://github.com/wolny/pytorch-3dunet).